 Instructions

-- Mix cake mix, pudding, sour cream, eggs, water, oil, food coloring and almond extract just until combined.
+- Mix cake mix, pudding, sour cream, eggs, water, oil, food coloring and almond extract on low speed just until combined.
 Then turn mixer on medium speed and mix for 3 minutes.

-- Put 1/3 of cake batter in a separate bowl.
-Add hot fudge sauce to this batter and stir to combine.
+- Put 1/3 of cake batter (about one cup) in a separate bowl.
+Add chocolate syrup to this batter and stir to combine.

 Ronda Eskelson says